ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-electrical.markdown

 Many premier Educational and Research Institutions regularly admit electrical engineers as graduate engineer trainees and Management Trainees to work on research projects.
-Research areas in the branch include Communication and Networking, Power Systems, Signal and Image Processing, Electromagnetics, etc. A Good GPA along with a graduate degree from IIT should hold you in good stead, while applying for jobs or higher studies.
+Research areas in the branch include Communication and Networking, Power Systems, Signal and Image Processing, Electromagnetics, etc. A Good GPA, along with a graduate degree from IIT should hold you in good stead, while applying for jobs or higher studies.

 There is no dearth of job opportunities in the public or private sector - such as Electricity